bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 <p class="message">nslookup -type=TXT whoami.ipv4.akahelp.net</p>

 In the non-authoritative answer, the "ns" record is the unicast IP address of the requesting recursive resolver.
 You should get your IP if the Unbound instance is local, or your VPS IP if in the cloud.
 If not, your device is not using your Unbound resolver but some other DNS provider.
 Check your network/device for DNS leaks.

-<i>Optional step: Paired with pi-hole or AdGuardHome, you can add an extra layer between you and the resolver, filtering nefarious domains.</i>